The Hive Stadium

 The Hive London is a football centre near Edgware, London, offering football pitches for hire, conference and banqueting facilities, an on-site gym, cafe, bar and more.
 It was built on the former site of the municipal Prince Edward Playing Fields in Canons Park in the London Borough of Harrow.
 The stadium is home to EFL League Two football club Barnet, London Bees of the FA Women's Championship and formerly Tottenham Hotspur F.C.
-Women of the FA WSL from 2019–2022.
+Women of the FA WSL from 2019 to 2022.

 The stadium's official total capacity is 6,500 and its current record attendance is 6,215, set on 28 January 2019 for Barnet's 3–3 draw with Brentford.

 Background

 Barnet chairman Anthony Kleanthous had sought to move the club from its long term home at Underhill Stadium since the 1990s due to the poor facilities at the ground.
 Various attempts to move to Barnet Copthall athletics stadium or to the greenbelt site directly to the south of Underhill were both unsuccessful, with then deputy prime minister John Prescott over-ruling a move to Copthall in 2001 after planning permission had initially been granted.

 Construction of a stadium at the Harrow council-owned Prince Edward Playing Fields in Canons Park had originally begun in early 2003, specifically intended as a new home for local non-league club Wealdstone F.C.
 In April 2004, with the building work approximately 30% completed, Wealdstone F.C.'s investment partners in the project, a private company called Stadia Investment Group, went into liquidation and this caused the construction work at the site to be brought to a sudden halt due to a lack of funds to pay the builders.
 With Wealdstone F.C. unable to afford the completion of the project on their own, there was no further progress at the site for two years.